U.S. greenhouse gas emissions plummeted 10 percent during COVID pandemic

-(Nexstar Media Wire) – As a deadly virus tore across the U.S. in 2020 the country’s greenhouse gas emissions fell more than 10 percent, according to a research group report Tuesday.
+As a deadly virus tore across the U.S. in 2020 the country’s greenhouse gas emissions fell more than 10%, according to a research group report Tuesday.

 “Based on preliminary economic and energy data, we estimate that this historic shock to economic activity led to a 10.3% drop in US greenhouse gas (GHG) emissions in 2020,” economic research firm Rhodium Group said.